 Fees for doctoral candidates are charged annually and cover registration, supervision and examination.
 Fees are subject to review each year and are likely to increase by approximately 3% annually.

-The School of Mathematics, Computer Science and Engineering (SMCSE) at City, University London is offering five full-time, three-year doctoral studentships for 2017/18 entry.
-Applications are invited from exceptional UK, EU and international graduates wishing to to pursue cutting-edge research in any of the School's key research areas.
+The Department of Computer Science at City, University of London is offering two full-time, three-year doctoral studentships for 2018/19 entry.
+Applications are invited from exceptional UK, EU and international graduates wishing to pursue cutting-edge research in Data Science.

 We welcome applicants funded through a wide range of schemes including: